AngelFP/VisualPIC/README.md

 #### 2. DataReaders

-The FieldReader and RawDataReader are very similar classes.
-In fact, as seen in the picture below, both of them inherit from the more general, parent class, DataReader.
+The FieldReader and RawDataReader classes are very similar, sharing most of their methods.
+In fact, as seen in the picture below, both of them inherit from the more general parent class DataReader.

 ![VisualPIC Screnshot](Class Diagram/DataReadersStructure.png)

+At the same time, FieldReader and RawDataReader include all the necessary methods required by VisualPIC, but not all of them are implemented.
+Instead, the strategy used here is that, as seen in the picture, for each supported simulation code these methods will be implemented in a child class of FieldReader and RawDataReader.

 Location: VisualPIC/DataReading/fieldReaders.py